Native Languages of the Americas: Shawnee (Shawano, Savannah, Sewanee)

 History: Kinfolk of the Lenape (whom they addressed as "grandfather"), the Shawnee tribe

-migrated often, both willingly and under duress from Iroquois and colonial assailants.
+frequently moved from place to place, both willingly and under duress from Iroquois and colonial

 When this alliance was broken up by the Americans, the Shawnees were forcibly relocated to Oklahoma.
 They still live there today, in three distinct communities.